Using ESP32 timers in Arduino code

 allows to configure the timer :

-clock clocked at 80 MHz is used.
+clock, clocked at 80 MHz.

 Warning

-In most of the available examples, a prescaler
+In most examples available, a prescaler

 of 80